Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Deep MLP

 which naturally leads to the covariance we actually need for $K^{ab}$, i.e. $\Omega^{(L)ab}_{ij}=\EE_{\bx}h^{(L)a}_i h^{(L)b}_j$:

 Let us define the following set of vectors and matrices for future convenience

 They will emerge from the computation due to the linear term in the Hermite expansion of the activation functions.
-These represent effective readout vectors and weight matrices, that the student can learn independently from the actual weights and readouts.
+The objects in \eqref{eq:effective_readouts_wieghts} represent effective readout vectors and weight matrices, that the student can learn independently from the actual weights and readouts.
 With this notation the post-activation covariance reads (recall $k_0=d$)

 As in \eqref{eq:diagonal_omega} we will assume that for all $l = 1,\dots, L$

 Therefore, only the diagonal elements of the matrix $g^{(l)}(\bOmega^{ab(l)})$ will contribute in the thermodynamic limit.

 Note that the overlap $\frac{1}{k_0}\bv^{(1)a\intercal } \bv^{(1)b}$ is analogous to the OP described by \cite{cui2023bayes} in the deep setting; $\bv^{(1)0}$ is the only feature of the target function that is learnable in the $n \propto d$ regime, which we will consider as known, namely all the overlaps between $\bv^{(1)a}$'s are set to $1$.
 Analogously to what happens in the shallow case, the components of the other $\bv^{(l)a}$'s enter trivially the energetic term.
 Specifically, only those components of $\bv^{(l)a}$ that are perfectly reconstructible by the student would enter the energy, namely those for which the associated $\Omega_{i_li_l}^{(l)ab}=O(1)$ and not smaller.
 Hence without loss of generality one can assume that all the $\bv^{(l)a}$ are set to $\bv^{(l)0}$ as in the shallow case.
 This allows to considerably simplify the equations and leads to